cloudogu/k8s-component-operator/docs/operations/managing_components_en.md

 The final entry for `.controllerManager.env.logLevel` in the example above would therefore contain the value `trace`.
 A mapping entry can also have multiple keys to be mapped.
 Each key must define its own value mapping.

+### Special features
+As this mechanism allows the same values to be set by both `mappedValues` and `valuesYamlOverwrite`, conflicts may occur.
+In this case, the component operator automatically checks whether there is a conflict and issues a corresponding error message.
+In this case, the value entered in `mappedValues` has priority over the value from `valuesYamlOverwrite`.
+However, this does not lead to any further misbehavior; the conflict is only visible in the log.